-Name Range Default Description U0> force status to NormalStartTripBlocked Normal Force the status of the function.
+Name Range Default Description U0> LN mode OnBlockedTestTest/ BlockedOff On Set mode of NOV block.
+This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
+U0> force status to NormalStartTripBlocked Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
-U0> meas input select Select U0Calc U3 Input U4 Input Select Defines which available measured magnitude is used by the function.
+U0> meas input select SelectU0CalcU3 InputU4 Input Select Defines which available measured magnitude is used by the function.
 U0Calc calculates the voltage from phase voltages.
-Please note that U3 Input and U4 Input selections are available only if the channel has been set to U0 mode at Measurements \rightarrow Transformers \rightarrow VT module .
+Please note that U3 Input and U4 Input selections are available only if the channel has been set to U0 mode at Measurements → Transformers - module.